Jake Westbrook: Draft and minor leagues

-Westbrook was a first round draft pick (21st overall) in the 1996 Major League first-year player draft by the Colorado Rockies.
+Westbrook was a first-round draft pick (21st overall) in the 1996 Major League Baseball draft by the Colorado Rockies.
 He had previously committed to play college baseball for the Georgia Bulldogs.
 Following the draft, 18-year-old Westbrook began his pro career with the Arizona Rockies, the Rookie league affiliate of the Rockies in the Arizona League.
-He pitched in 11 games in Mesa, before moving up to the Class A-Short Season Portland Rockies in the Northwest League.
+He made 11 starts in Mesa, going 4–2 with a 2.87 ERA.
+He was later promoted to the short-season Single-A Portland Rockies in the Northwest League, and went 1–1 with a 2.55 ERA in four starts.

-For the 1997 season, Westbrook was promoted to the Class A Asheville Tourists in the South Atlantic League.
-He went 14–11 with a 4.29 ERA in 27 starts.
+For the 1997 season, Westbrook was promoted to the Single-A Asheville Tourists in the South Atlantic League.
+He went 14–11 with a 4.29 ERA in 28 games (27 starts).

-On November 18, 1997, the day after the 1997 Major League Baseball expansion draft, the Rockies traded Westbrook along with fellow minor leaguers John Nicholson and Mark Hamlin to the Montreal Expos for infielder Mike Lansing.
+On November 18, 1997, the Rockies traded Westbrook along with fellow minor leaguers John Nicholson and Mark Hamlin to the Montreal Expos for infielder Mike Lansing.
 The Expos assigned Westbrook to the Jupiter Hammerheads, their Class A-Advanced affiliate in the Florida State League.
 In 1998, he went 11–6 for the Hammerheads with a 3.26 ERA in 27 starts.
 In 1999, he went 11–5 with a 3.92 ERA in 27 starts for the Harrisburg Senators, the Double-A club in the Eastern League.

-Following three consecutive 27 start seasons, Westbrook was traded in the off-season.
-On December 22, 1999, the Expos traded him with two players to be named later to the New York Yankees for Hideki Irabu.
-(Montreal Expos eventually sent Ted Lilly (March 17, 2000) and Christian Parker (March 22, 2000) to the Yankees to complete the trade.)
+On December 22, 1999, the Expos traded Westbrook along with two players to be named later to the New York Yankees for Hideki Irabu.
 The Yankees assigned Westbrook to the Triple-A Columbus Clippers in the International League.
 He went 5–7 with a 4.65 ERA in 15 starts.

 New York Yankees (2000)

-Westbrook made his spring debut and allowed 3 runs in 3 innings, still Joe Torre was pleased with what he had seen from the 22-year-old Westbrook.

-In his major league debut on June 17, 2000, and his first start at Yankee Stadium for the Yankees against the Chicago White Sox, he did not make it past the second inning.
-He appeared in three games for the Yankees as a rookie, two starts and once out of the bullpen, going 0–2 with a 13.50 ERA.
+Westbrook made his major league debut on June 17, 2000.
+In his first start at Yankee Stadium for the Yankees against the Chicago White Sox, he did not make it past the second inning.
+He appeared in three games (two starts) for the Yankees as a rookie, going 0–2 with a 13.50 ERA.